-Surrender of vessels and anv thing seized.
+Surrender of vessels and any thing seized.

-- (b) any other authority in that state that appears to the Minister to have the function of making such arrangements. - 18. -(1) Where a vessel registered in a Convention state which is a party to the Agreement is taken by an enforcement officer to a port in the State and the vessel is detained or anything on the vessel is seized as evidence, and the Minister receives from that state a request under Article 15 of the Agreement for- - (a) the surrender of the vessel, - (b) the surrender of any thing seized from the vessel, or - (c) the surrender of both the vessel and any such thing.
+- 18. -(1) Where a vessel registered in a Convention state which is a party to the Agreement is taken by an enforcement officer to a port in the State and the vessel is detained or anything on the vessel is seized as evidence, and the Minister receives from that state a request under Article 15 of the Agreement for- - (a) the surrender of the vessel, - (b) the surrender of any thing seized from the vessel, or - (c) the surrender of both the vessel and any such thing.